microsoft/microsoft-ui-xaml/specs/xaml-backdrop-api.md

-Composition in WinAppSDK has a general [ISystemBackdropController](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/Microsoft.UI.Composition.SystemBackdrops.ISystemBackdropController)
-API that's concretely implemented by [MicaController](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/Microsoft.UI.Composition.SystemBackdrops.MicaController) and [DesktopAcrylicController](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/Microsoft.UI.Composition.SystemBackdrops.DesktopAcrylicController).
+Composition in WinAppSDK has a general [ISystemBackdropController](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/Microsoft.UI.Composition.SystemBackdrops.ISystemBackdropController) interface that's concretely implemented by [MicaController](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/Microsoft.UI.Composition.SystemBackdrops.MicaController) and [DesktopAcrylicController](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/Microsoft.UI.Composition.SystemBackdrops.DesktopAcrylicController).
 A backdrop is a visual effect you can use as the background for your window (or island).
 For example the Desktop Acrylic backdrop lets you set as the background of your window the desktop wallpaper behind it, but visually modified.
 [More info](https://learn.microsoft.com/en-us/windows/apps/design/style/acrylic).

-These existing Mica and Desktop Acrylic controllers allow you to set the backdrops onto a [WindowId](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/Microsoft.UI.WindowId), and there's currently only an awkward way to get a `WindowId` from a Xaml [Window](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/Microsoft.UI.Xaml.Window).
+These existing Mica and Desktop Acrylic controllers allow you to set the backdrops onto a [WindowId](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/Microsoft.UI.WindowId), and there's currently only an awkward way to get a `WindowId` from a Xaml object such as [Window](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/Microsoft.UI.Xaml.Window).

 The awkwardness only begins there; you also need to work with a _system_